Syntax Tutorial

 <div class="active"> <div> <div class="hidden:of(.active)">hidden</div> </div></div>

-Style the element based on its parent.
+Style the element when its parent matches.

 <div class="active"> <div class="hidden:of(.active>)">hidden</div></div>